Automattic/vip-block-data-api/README.md

 </div>
 ```

-### Utility functions to reconstruct the block hierarchy
+### Utility function to reconstruct the block hierarchy

-The purpose of these functions is to take the flattened `innerBlock` list under each root block, and reconstruct the block hierarchy.
+The purpose of this function is to take the flattened `innerBlock` list under each root block, and reconstruct the block hierarchy.

 The logic is as follows: